bhauman/figwheel-main/docs/tutorial.md

 the helper application.
 Let's override the helper app content, with the string returned by our `what-kind?` function.

-Make sure the REPL host page is visible while you type the folowing.
+Make sure the REPL host page is visible while you type the following.

 ```clojure
 hello.cruel-world=> (def app-element (js/document.getElementById "app"))